michaelworm/SoDaReloaded-Theme/README.md

 Sublime Text provides an elegant way to tweak existing themes without having to duplicate or maintain a separate copy of the original theme.
 If there are aspects of SoDaReloaded Theme that you would like to adjust, take a look at the [theme customisation](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation) wiki page.

+## Syntax Highlighting Colour Scheme

+The screenshot was made with the [Boneyfied](https://github.com/eibbors/Bubububububad) Color Scheme activated along with the font-face Consolas.

 ## License

 SoDaReloaded Theme is licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
 You are free to share and remix the theme, however please abide by the license terms when doing so.